 A strong image of the child has to correspond to a strong image of the teacher.
 Teachers are not considered protective baby-sitters, teaching basic skills to children but rather they are seen as learners along with the children.
 They are supported, valued for their experience and their ideas, and seen as researchers.
 Cooperation at all levels in the schools is the powerful mode of working that makes possible the achievement of the complex goals that Reggio educators have set for themselves

 Once teachers have prepared an environment rich in materials and possibilities, they observe and listen to the children in order to know how to proceed with their work.
 Teachers use the understanding they gain thereby to act as a resource for them.
 They ask questions and thus discover the children’s ideas, hypotheses, and theories.
 They see learning not as a linear process but as a spiral progression and consider themselves to be partners in this process of learning.
 After observing children in action, they compare, discuss, and interpret together with other teachers their observations, recorded in different ways, to leave traces of what has been observed.
 They use their interpretations and discussions to make choices that they share with the children.

 Transcriptions of children’s remarks and discussions, photographs of their activity, and representations of their thinking and learning are traces that are carefully studied.
 These documents have several functions.
 The most important among them is to be tools for making hypotheses (to project) about the direction in which the work and experiences with the children will go.
 Once these documents are organized and displayed they help to make parents aware of their children’s experience and maintain their involvement.
 They make it possible for teachers to understand the children better and to evaluate the teachers’ own work, thus promoting their professional growth; they make children aware that their effort is valued; and furthermore, they create an archive that traces the history of the school.

 A teacher who is usually prepared in the visual arts (but also in other expressive arts) works closely with the other teachers and the children in every preprimary school and visits the infant-toddler centers.
 This teacher, who works in a special workshop or studio known as an “atelier”, is called an “atelierista”.
 The atelier contains a great variety of tools and resource materials, along with records of past projects and experiences.
 What is done with materials and media is not regarded as art per se, because in the view of Reggio educators the children’s use of many media is not a separate part of the curriculum but an inseparable, integral part of the whole cognitive/symbolic expression involved in the process of learning.
 Through time the materials and work of the “atelier” has entered into all the classrooms through the setting up of “mini-ateliers” and through the learning on the part of teachers and atelierista to work in very connected ways.

-Projects.
 Projects provide the narrative and structure to the children’s and teachers’ learning experiences.
 They are based on the strong conviction that learning by doing is of great importance and that to discuss in groups and to revisit ideas and experiences is essential to gain better understanding and to learn.
 Projects may start either from a chance event, an idea or a problem posed by one or more children, or an experience initiated directly by teachers.
 They can last from a few days to several months.